WELCOME! We are pleased you are interested in the Master Gardener Program.

 To maintain Master Gardener Certification, Recertification

-Being a Master Gardener is a commitment, if you do not have the ability to put in the 2-4 hours per month of volunteering, then maybe now isn’t the best time for registering – but when you do have that ability, we would enjoy your joining us in this wonderful volunteer endeavor.
+Being a Master Gardener is a commitment, if you do not have the ability to put in the 2-4 hours per month towards the program, then maybe now isn’t the best time for registering – but when you do have that ability, we would enjoy your joining in this wonderful endeavor.

 University of WI Master Gardener Program website.